speckhoiler/galagino/README.md

 With the current configuration, the coin button has the following additional functions:
 * Volume up: Hold coin button and push the joystick up.
 Default setting is 3.
 1 is the loudest.
-* Volume down: Hold coin button and push the joystick down
+* Volume down: Hold coin button and push the joystick down.
 * Return back to menu: Hold the coin button for more than 3 seconds.
 Attract mode is then active again.
-* The Glob game: Push coin button to call the elevator
+* The Glob game: Push coin button to call the elevator.

 ## Attract mode

-In Attract mode, the machine cycles through all games if you don't touch the joystick.
+In Attract mode, the machine cycles through all games if you do not touch the joystick.
 The games end after 5 minutes.

 ## Limitations